readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 After opening the pull request, a Read the Docs check will appear indicating that it is building the documentation for that pull request.
-If you click the :guilabel:`Details` link while it is building, it opens the build log, after than it opens the documentation directly.
+If you click the :guilabel:`Details` link while your project is building the build log will be opened.
+After building this link opens the documentation directly.

 Adding a configuration file
 ---------------------------